Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+In order to ensure compatibility across virtual environments, interoperable security frameworks built on open standards could be utilized.
+Adoption of API standardization and cross-platform identity federation can facilitate easy authorization and authentication.
+Furthermore, blockchain-based interoperability layers can enable safe asset and identity transfer across platforms, while preserving consistency and trust.

-Continuous collection of extremely sensitive biometric data, including voice, body posture, facial expressions, iris scans, and behavioral patterns, is part of the Metaverse's use of XR devices.
+\mypara{2.
+Secure and Privacy-Preserving Biometric Authentication:} Continuous collection of extremely sensitive biometric data, including voice, body posture, facial expressions, iris scans, and behavioral patterns, is part of the Metaverse's use of XR devices.
 Authentication, personalization, and behavioral modeling are common uses for these data, but they carry serious privacy hazards.
-Although there have been significant advancements, such as the combination of facial and body biometrics for strong avatar verification \cite{zhang2024anti}, there are still issues with the current systems:

-\begin{itemize} \item Once compromised, biometric data cannot be undone and cannot be recovered easily. \item Deepfake content spoofing attacks can still get past a lot of modern systems. \item Consent-driven, selective data sharing is not well supported on XR platforms. \end{itemize}
+Although there have been significant advancements, such as the combination of facial and body biometrics for strong avatar verification \cite{zhang2024anti}, there are still issues with the current systems: \textit{Once compromised, biometric data cannot be undone and cannot be recovered easily}; \textit{Deepfake content spoofing attacks can still get past a lot of modern systems}; \textit{ Consent-driven, selective data sharing is not well supported on XR platforms}.
 Developing biometric authentication methods that are safe, reversible, and privacy-preserving and that can be effectively implemented on XR devices must be the main focus of future research.